dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 Sequence Predicates

 Four other handy functions are EVERY, SOME, NOTANY, and NOTEVERY, which iterate over sequences testing a boolean predicate.
 The first argument to all these functions is the predicate, and the remaining arguments are sequences.
 The predicate should take as many arguments as the number of sequences passed.
-The elements of the sequences are passed to the predicate--one element from each sequence--until one of the sequences runs out of elements or the overall termination test is met: EVERY terminates, returning false, as soon as the predicate fails.
+The elements of the sequences are passed to the predicate -- one element from each sequence -- until one of the sequences runs out of elements or the overall termination test is met: EVERY terminates, returning false, as soon as the predicate fails.
 If the predicate is always satisfied, it returns true.
 SOME returns the first non-NIL value returned by the predicate or returns false if the predicate is never satisfied.
 NOTANY returns false as soon as the predicate is satisfied or true if it never is.
 And NOTEVERY returns true as soon as the predicate fails or false if the predicate is always satisfied.
 Here are some examples of testing just one sequence:

 (every #'evenp #(1 2 3 4 5)) ==> NIL (some #'evenp #(1 2 3 4 5)) ==> T (notany #'evenp #(1 2 3 4 5)) ==> NIL (notevery #'evenp #(1 2 3 4 5)) ==> T